KeneanDita/Bazarya-Model-Training/README.md

 ## Purpose

-To forecast daily prices of agricultural and food products using time series models (e.g., ARIMA, LSTM).
+To forecast daily prices of agricultural and food products using time series models (e.g., ARIMA, LSTM, ).
 This repo ensures:

 - Clean and structured market price data
 - Automated preprocessing and feature engineering